zhulik/pal/README.md

 1. **Service Design**:
    - Design services as small, focused components with a single responsibility.
    - Use interfaces to define service contracts, especially for services that might have multiple implementations.
-   - Implement the optional lifecycle interfaces (Initer, Shutdowner, HealthChecker) when appropriate.
+   - Implement the optional lifecycle interfaces (Initer, `Shutdowner`, HealthChecker) when appropriate.
    - Use `ProvideConst` and `ProvideFn*` functions with `ToShutdown` hook to register services without dedicated interfaces and struc wrappers.